A Quick Guide To Common Window Repairs

 What are Double Hung Windows?

 Before diving into the benefits and drawbacks of double hung windows, let’s understand their structure.
 These windows have two movable sashes that slide vertically, allowing you to open the window from the top, bottom, or a bit of both.
 This functional design offers increased ventilation and is a common reason homeowners consider these windows.
+While double hung windows offer numerous benefits, they may require occasional maintenance or repair to ensure optimal functionality, and homeowners in the area can rely on professional Naperville window repair services to address any issues and keep their double hung windows operating smoothly for years to come.

 The Pros of Double Hung Windows